Hyper-Git/hackathon-sell-my-stuff-backend/README.md

 **Your Mission**: Deploy the complete infrastructure required to run this application using Terraform and GitHub Actions.

-This hackathon is designed to help aspiring cloud engineers gain hands-on experience with:
+This hackathon is designed to help aspiring cloud engineers gain hands-on experience with

 - AWS infrastructure provisioning with Terraform
 - CI/CD pipelines with GitHub Actions
 - Serverless deployment strategies